-Ronika Power is an Associate Professor of Bioarchaeology at Macquarie University, an Honorary Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, UK, and an elected Fellow of the Society of Antiquaries London.
+Ronika Power is Professor of Bioarchaeology at Macquarie University, an Honorary Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, UK, Director of the Centre for Ancient Cultural Heritage and Environment (CACHE), and an elected Fellow of the Society of Antiquaries London and the Royal Society of New South Wales.

 Ronika's research area is Biocultural Archaeology, which sees data derived from scientific analyses of the human body interpreted in conjunction with all other forms of archaeological and historical evidence.
 This approach provides meaningful insights into the demography, health, life-ways and world-views of individuals and groups from past populations.